Useful organisations

 BREEAM is a well-known sustainability assessment rating and certifying the sustainability of buildings, from new constructions, in use and refurbishment.
 They also have a range of tools to help you with BREEAM.

-London Energy Transformation Initiative is a network of build environment professionals working to help push forward the net zero agenda.
-They have lots of resources available.
+London Energy Transformation Initiative is a network of built environment professionals working to push forward the net zero agenda, with lots of resources available.

 Royal Institution of Chartered Surveyors is a professional body that promotes and enforces global standards for the development and management of real estate and property.
 They have a sustainability focus, with an action agenda, and provide guidance and resources to help you on your net zero journey.

 Supply Chain Sustainability School is a collaboration between clients, contractors and first tier suppliers who want to build the skills of their supply chain.
-They offer learning opportunities to members, which are free to anyone working, or aspiring to work, in the built environment sector.
-They also have resources on a range of topics available.
+They offer learning opportunities to members, which are free to anyone working, or aspiring to work, in the built environment sector, and have resources on a range of topics.

 UK Green Building Council is a membership organisation that works to improve the sustainability of the built environment by transforming the whole process, from the way things are planned, designed, constructed, maintained and operated.
 They have resources and events to help guide you.